 "Agent Amanda H. Cross," he said, giving her a warm handshake, using both hands and leaning forward, "what a pleasure to meet you at last," the man let the moment linger, before he looked over at Han and - clearly less enthusiastic - shook his hand, "and Agent Schmitz."

 "How's it feel?"
 Amanda asked Han, "Because I love this already."

 Han rolled his eyes and said nothing.

-"I'm told you're a man that doesn't waste time," Amanda said, "Who are you and what have to got to tell us?"
+"I'm told you're a man that doesn't waste time," Amanda said to the stranger, "Who are you and what have you got to tell us?"

 Amanda stared at him with her mouth open, "I'm just going to refer to you as Andre," she decided.